Personal Log »

 };

-Initially I thought I could load all my samples in a 64K page –being careful with the size of the samples–, and play them from there; but for whatever reason, even if the memory is not crossing a page boundary, the playback isn’t right and there are unexpected pops or noises in real hardware (and not DosBox).
+Initially I thought I could load all my samples in a 64K page –being careful with the size of the samples–, and play them from there; but for whatever reason, even if the memory is not crossing a page boundary, the playback isn’t right and there are unexpected pops or noises in real hardware (emultted) but not in DosBox (that is more permissive).
 I don’t know what is this, and I can only test with the excellent 86Box, so I decided to use a smaller buffer and just copy there the sample I want to play.
+After that, all plays and sounds as expected.

 Anyway, I didn’t want to make this a tutorial, and is not; but I explained a bit what I have been doing.
 The game is progressing nicely, but I’m not going to suggest any release date this time!